Tate–LaBianca murders: Tate murders

-On the night of August 8, 1969, Tex Watson took Susan Atkins, Linda Kasabian, and Patricia Krenwinkel to 10050 Cielo Drive in Benedict Canyon, Los Angeles, California.
-Watson claims Charles Manson had instructed him (Watson) go to the house and "totally destroy" everyone in it, and to do it "as gruesome as you can".
+On the night of August 8, 1969, Tex Watson took Susan Atkins, Linda Kasabian and Patricia Krenwinkel to 10050 Cielo Drive in Benedict Canyon, Los Angeles, California.
+Watson claims Charles Manson had instructed him go to the house and "totally destroy" everyone inside, and to do it "as gruesome as you can."
 Manson told the women to do as Watson instructed them.

-The occupants of the house at Cielo Drive that evening were movie actress Sharon Tate, who was 8 months pregnant and the wife of film director Roman Polanski; her friend and former lover Jay Sebring, a noted celebrity hairstylist; Polanski's friend Wojciech Frykowski; and Frykowski's girlfriend Abigail Folger, heiress to the Folgers coffee fortune and daughter of Peter Folger.
+The occupants of the house at Cielo Drive that evening were movie actress Sharon Tate, the wife of film director Roman Polanski, who was 81/2 months pregnant; her friend and former lover Jay Sebring, a noted celebrity hairstylist; Polanski's friend and aspiring screenwriter Wojciech Frykowski; and Frykowski's girlfriend Abigail Folger, heiress to the Folgers coffee fortune and daughter of Peter Folger.
 Also present on the property were William Garretson, the caretaker, and his friend Steven Parent.
 Polanski was in Europe working on a film.
-Music producer Quincy Jones was a friend of Sebring who had planned to join him that evening but did not go.

-Watson and the three women arrived at Cielo Drive just past midnight on August 9, 1969.
-Watson climbed a telephone pole near the entrance gate and cut the phone line to the house.
+Watson and the three women arrived at Cielo Drive just past midnight on August 9.
+Watson climbed a telephone pole near the main gate and cut the phone line to the house.
 The group backed their car to the bottom of the hill that led to the estate and walked back up to the house.
-They thought that the gate might be electrified or equipped with an alarm, so they climbed a brushy embankment to the right of the gate and entered the grounds.
-Headlights approached them from within the property, and Watson ordered the women to lie in the bushes.
-He stepped out and ordered the approaching driver to halt.
-Steven Parent had been visiting the property's caretaker, William Garretson, who lived in the guest house.
+Thinking the gate might be electrified or equipped with an alarm, they climbed a brushy embankment to the right of the gate and entered the grounds.

+Headlights approached the intruders from within the property, and Watson ordered the women to hide in the bushes.
+He stepped out and ordered the approaching driver, who turned out to be Parent, to halt.
 Watson leveled a .22 caliber revolver at Parent, who begged him not to hurt him, claiming that he would not say anything.
-Watson lunged at Parent with a knife, giving him a defensive slash wound on the palm of his hand that severed tendons and tore the boy's watch off his wrist, then shot him four times in the chest and abdomen, killing him in the front seat of his white 1965 AMC Ambassador coupe.
-Watson ordered the women to help push the car farther up the driveway.
+Watson instead lunged at Parent with a knife, giving him a defensive slash wound on the palm of his hand that severed tendons and tore his watch off his wrist, then shot him four times in the chest and abdomen, killing him in the front seat of his white 1965 AMC Rambler.
+Watson turned off the ignition and pushed the car away from the gate.

 Watson next cut the screen of a window, then told Kasabian to keep watch down by the gate; she walked over to Parent's car and waited.
-Watson removed the screen, entered through the window, and let Atkins and Krenwinkel in through the front door.
+He removed the screen, entered through the window and let Atkins and Krenwinkel in through the front door.
 He whispered to Atkins and awoke Frykowski, who was sleeping on the living room couch.
-Watson kicked him in the head, and Frykowski asked him who he was and what he was doing there.
+Watson kicked Frykowski in the head, and Frykowski asked him who he was and what he was doing there.
 Watson replied, "I'm the devil, and I'm here to do the devil's business."